schmilly/schmilly.github.io/README.md

 - [ ] Add all 2PP periods seen in Basic Mode to Advance mode
 - [ ] Add 2PP periods/government terms from before 2007
 - [ ] Add Parliamentary map and seats based calculation, with changes in primary vote reflected in Parliament
+- - Still a work in porgress, but basically implemented.

 ## Tasmania Coalition Calculator Project